Lane Thomas Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.

-- The Marlins' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Marlins have a 4.23 team ERA that ranks 16th among all league pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs given up (74 total, 1.1 per game).
+- The Marlins rank 13th in baseball in home runs surrendered (75 total, 1.1 per game).

-- Alcantara (2-5) gets the starting nod for the Marlins in his 14th start of the season.
-He's put together a 4.86 ERA in 83 1/3 innings pitched, with 71 strikeouts.
+- Garrett makes the start for the Marlins, his 13th of the season.
+He is 2-2 with a 4.10 ERA and 69 strikeouts through 63 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander threw seven innings against the Chicago White Sox, giving up one earned run while surrendering three hits.
+- The lefty last pitched on Sunday against the Chicago White Sox, when he threw 5 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.